-Trail Of Red Roses Has Followed Rev. Dick O'Brien In Southwest

-Spring.
-Texas, knows there is always someone who will remember.
+Trail Of Red Roses Has Followed Rev. Dick O'Brien In Southwest ways someone who will remem- definitely as I do. ber.
 An unidentified friend of the pastor's has strewn his clerical pathway with red roses.

-Rev. O'Brien says the shower of roses started one Sunday in November, 1942, and has contin-
+Rev. O'Brien says the shower of roses started one Sunday in November, 1942, and has continued since.

-He says his wife put a red rose 'Dick, do your best today."
-I mentioned the rose to the congregation and said I would preach with a red rose in my hand every Sunday if I could, because a red rose is my favorite flower, keep me from using my hands in unnecessary gestures.
-Next Sunday, which was the last Sunday in November, 1942, a longstemmed red rose from a flower shop was on the pulpit with a 'From an unknown friend."
-And the rose has not failed since.
-It has reached me as far west as Albuquerque where I was in revival, and as far south as Port Arthur, Texas, and east as far as Pittsburg, Penn., and Lynchburg, Va.
-Last Sunday made 355 consecutive
+He says his wife put a red rose on the pulpit one Sunday morning with a note which said, "Dick, do your best today."
+I mentioned the rose to the congrewith a red rose in my hand evkeep me from using my hands in unnecessary gestures.
+Next Sunday, which was the last Sun-The rooms were decorated day in November, 1942, a longfailed since.
+It has reached me as far west as Albuquerque Mrs. Baker served a buffet where I was in revival, and as far south as Port Arthur, Texas, and east as far as Pittsburg, Penn., and Lynchburg, Va.
+Last Sunday made 355 consecutive Sundays it has come.

-Sundays it has come.
-On the first anniversary there second twenty-four, and on the Maddox, who lectured on her third thirty-six, but after that there has been an extra rose for women wore in that country and as a dozen per year would cost women wore in that country and as a dozen per year would cost end in Waco visiting with Mr. showed Japanese kimonas and to be given to the orphan's Jetton's mother and with Mr. Last November there styles of Korea.
-This was a very were seven roses, one for the day and one for each year and thirty one dollar bills in an en-Following the program, a velope.
-There is a note each short business meeting with year, written on a typewriter, and signed the same way, "The Unknown Friend."
+On the first anniversary there were twelve red roses; on the second twenty-four, and on the third thirty-six, but after that there has been an extra rose for each year and as much money as a dozen per year would cost to be given to the orphan's home.
+Last November there were seven roses, one for the day and one for each year and thirty one dollar bills in an envelope.
+There is a note each year, written on a typewriter, and signed the same way, "The Unknown Friend."
 No handwriting to identify the sender of the